FabianFriederichs/NTCCalibration/README.md

 **--extrapolation_max_iterations** [opt] Maximum number of iterations to use when doing numerical inversion of the model for building the LUT.
 Defaults to 1000.

-**--extrapolation_tolerance** [opt] Maximum allowable temperature error when doing numericaal inversion of the model for building the LUT.
+**--extrapolation_tolerance** [opt] Maximum allowable temperature error when doing numerical inversion of the model for building the LUT.
 Defaults to 1e-6.

 **--noplot** [opt] Flag that disables a plot being shown at the end of the model fitting.